quincycheng/katacoda-env-cem-jenkins/README.md

 # katacoda-env-cem-jenkins

-This the the environment for Katacode course
+This is the environment for Katacode course at https://katacoda.com/conjur/scenarios/cem-jenkins

 ## Unpack the files
 ```